LoyolaChicagoBooks/introcs-csharp/rst/monotools.rst

 various operating systems on their on=wn machines, we will be using the multi-platform Mono (the SDK).

-We find the IDE MonoDevelop convenient to integrate everything for a beginner, and it is a powerful tool at a more advanced level.
-Hence we start off introducing and using MonoDevelop.
-Later we will look at some of the underlying tools that are obscured by the use of MonoDevelop.
+We find the IDE Xamarin Studio convenient to integrate everything for a beginner, and it is a powerful tool at a more advanced level.
+Hence we start off introducing and using Xamarin Studio.
+Later we will look at some of the underlying tools that are obscured by the use of Xamarin Studio.

 Mono has an extra advantage in the tool csharp, for immediate testing of small snippets of code.
 We will ude it extensively as we introduce bits of